ctntrk/ctntrk/README.md

-Hello, my name is Fatma Nur.
-I am interested in Artificial Intelligence and Data Science.
-First I studied Data Science, now I am studying Artificial Intelligence.
-I have created some projects with open source models.
-In these projects, text, image, audio models were used.
-I also create text, audio, images and videos with popular AI tools.
+Hello, my name is Fatma Nur. 😊 I am interested in Artificial Intelligence 🤖 and Data Science 📊.
+First, I studied Data Science 📚, now I am studying Artificial Intelligence 🎓.
+I have created some projects with open-source models 💻.
+In these projects, text ✍️, image 🖼️, audio 🎧 models were used.
+I also create text ✍️, audio 🎶, images 🖼️ and videos 🎥 with popular AI tools 🔧.

 <!---